universal-ctags/ctags/docs/f-tracking.rst

 	Not in fishman tree.

 	I don't want to merge this patch.
-I think ctags should extract as much as possible informatoin from input source code.
+I think ctags should extract as much as possible information from input source code.
 	The user has responsibility to filter out the noise.
-	The definition of noise is upto the user.
+	The definition of noise is up to the user.

 <vim-command-loop.patch>